White Sands Test Facility

 A Natural Resource Damage Assessment evaluates the impacts of releases of hazardous substances on natural resources and the services provided by those resources.
 Unlike the ongoing environmental remediation process, which focuses on removal or containment of contaminants that pose a threat to human health and the environment, the Natural Resource Damage Assessment process focuses on the restoration of resources and their services to the condition they would have been in, absent the release of the hazardous substances.

-ONRT announced the release of the Draft White Sands Test Facility Natural Resource Damage Assessment Plan (Draft Plan).
-The Draft Plan represents the State’s current understanding of the activities that may be necessary to identify and quantify natural resource injuries resulting from the release of hazardous substances from the White Sands Test Facility, and to determine the appropriate scale and scope of restoration compensation.
-Inclusion of an activity within the Draft Plan does not guarantee that it will be undertaken, and efforts and analyses not included within the Draft Plan may be deemed necessary at a later date.
-As such, the Draft Plan is not intended to limit the studies that may be undertaken in the course of the assessment, but to provide a framework within which the Trustee will prioritize efforts and implement the Natural Resource Damage Assessment.
+ONRT released the final White Sands Test Facility Natural Resource Damage Assessment Plan (Plan) on May 8, 2019.
+The Plan evaluates the impacts of releases of hazardous substances on natural resources and the services provided by those resources.
+The Plan represents the State’s current understanding of the activities that may be necessary to identify and quantify natural resource injuries resulting from the release of hazardous substances from the Site, and to determine the appropriate scale and scope of restoration compensation.
+Inclusion of an activity within the Plan does not guarantee that it will be undertaken, and efforts and analyses not included within the Plan may be deemed necessary at a later date.
+As such, the Plan is not intended to limit the studies that may be undertaken in the course of the assessment, but to provide a framework within which the Trustee will prioritize efforts and implement the Natural Resource Damage Assessment.